-HACC public safety officers are armed and certified to carry weapons on campus in the course of their duties.
-The policy also provides exemptions to allow firearms and other weapons to be brought onto the Harrisburg Campus.
+- HACC's policy also provides exemptions to allow firearms and other weapons to be brought onto the Harrisburg Campus.
 Exemptions are only for the specific purpose of:

-- Act 120
+- Act 120 Municipal Police Training

-- Act 44 and Act 235 training
+- Act 44 and Act 235 Lethal Weapon Training

 - Other authorized training conducted at the Shumaker and Piccola Public Safety Centers